react-navigation/react-navigation.github.io/docs/navigation-prop.md

 It's important to highlight the `navigation` prop is _not_ passed in to _all_ components; only `screen` components receive this prop automatically.
 For example, a `MyBackButton` component rendered as a child of a screen component would not has a `this.props.navigation` unless you explicitly passed it in from the screen as `<MyBackButton navigation={this.props.navigation} ...>`.

-If the current navigator is a stack navigator, an additional set of functions are provided as alternatives to `navigate` and `goBack`.
-You can use whichever you prefer.
-The functions are:

-* `this.props.navigation`
-  * `push` - navigate forward to new route in stack
-  * `pop` - go back in the stack
-  * `popToTop` - go to the top of the stack
-  * `replace` - replace the current route with a new one

 ## Common API reference

 The vast majority of your interactions with the `navigation` prop will involve `navigate`, `goBack`, `state`, and `setParams`.